 Local bird sightings - reporting them to SECOS

 SECOS would like you to submit your records to us, preferably ‘electronically’ so they can be processed efficiently.
-The Recorder’s email address is on the Contacts Page of this website.
+Please see the Contacts Page of this website for an email address to which sightings can be sent.

 Most of the forms can be opened using platforms other than MS Office, e.g. OpenOffice, etc.

-Your records form the bulk of the Sightings Section in our newsletter, “The Observer”, also posted on the website and are sent to CAWOS monthly.
+Your records form the bulk of the Sightings Section in our newsletter, “The Observer”, and are also posted on the website and entered in BTO BirdTrack monthly.

 ||Casual A4 Landscape|